 If you determine that a lack of employee awareness is holding back the success of your commuter management programs, make a simple investment in promoting them.
 Combined with other interventions, this simple change could drive significant shifts in commuter behavior.

 What is the main factor in deciding how you’re going to get to work?

 To maximize benefits, you have to fine-tune your programs and marketing efforts to make sure they speak to the needs of your employees.
 For example, if the length of the commute is the primary consideration for your commuters but you’ve built a program that advertises cost savings, you’re not reaching the most important point of appeal.

 In our experience, the most successful programs are the ones that deliver the commuter-end benefits team members are looking for.
 Your commuter survey questions should take a razor-sharp focus in trying to find out what commuters want and need, then tailoring your programs to deliver it.

 Would additional benefits or incentives make you more likely to try alternative modes of commuting?

 Targeted incentive programming is more effective than broad-stroke programs, so take advantage of questions that reveal exactly what it will take to get commuters to change their habits.

-Commuter surveys are ideal if you’re planning to harness the power of the RideAmigos platform to enact positive changes in your organization, and they’re fully supported by our software.
+Commuter surveys are ideal if you’re planning to harness the power of the RideAmigos platform and our data analysis tools to enact positive changes in your organization, and they’re fully supported by our software.